-The measurement of geometric and dimensional variations in the context of big-size products is a complex operation.
-One of the most efficient way to identify deviations is comparing the nominal object with the digitalisation of real object achieved by reverse engineering process.
-High accuracy digitalisation of big geometric models usually requires multiple acquisitions from different acquiring locations; then, the acquired point clouds must be correctly aligned in the 3D digital environment.
-Accordingly, the identification of the exact scanning location is crucial to correctly realign point clouds and generate an accurate 3D CAD model.
+The measurement of geometric and dimensional variations in the context of large-sized products is a complex operation.
+One of the most efficient ways to identify deviations is by comparing the nominal object with a digitalisation of the real object through a reverse engineering process.
+The accurate digitalisation of large geometric models usually requires multiple acquisitions from different acquiring locations; the acquired point clouds must then be correctly aligned in the 3D digital environment.
+The identification of the exact scanning location is crucial to correctly realign point clouds and generate an accurate 3D CAD model.

-In this scenario, it is proposed an acquisition method based on the use of a handling device, enhancing reverse engineering scanning systems, able to locate itself.
-The present paper tackles the locating problem of the device by using the sensor data fusion based on Kalman filter.
-First, the method was simulated in MatLAB environment; then, a prototype was designed and developed by using a low-cost hardware.
-Tests on the sensor data fusion have shown a location accuracy better than each sensor accuracy.
-Despite the low-cost hardware, the results are encouraging and opening to future improvements.
+To achieve this, an acquisition method based on the use of a handling device is proposed that enhances reverse engineering scanning systems and is able to self-locate.
+The present paper tackles the device’s locating problem by using sensor data fusion based on a Kalman filter.
+The method was first simulated in a MatLAB environment; a prototype was then designed and developed using low-cost hardware.
+Tests on the sensor data fusion have shown a locating accuracy better than that of each individual sensor.
+Despite the low-cost hardware, the results are encouraging and open to future improvements.